Beeswax is wax from the honeycomb of bees. Beeswax poisoning occurs when someone swallows beeswax.

 - Some candles

 Beeswax is considered nonpoisonous, but it may cause a blockage in the intestines if someone swallows a large amount.
+If an ointment is swallowed, the medicine component may also cause side effects or poisoning.

 DO NOT make a person throw up unless poison control or a health care provider tells you to.